PhD, Pennsylvania State University

 Fairfax, VA 22030

-Mark R. Ginsberg, PhD is the Dean of the College of Education and Human Development at George Mason University.
-George Mason University, located in Fairfax, Virginia, is the largest public university in Virginia with nearly 34,000 students.
-Recently identified by U.S. News and World Report as the top "up and coming" university in the United States, George Mason University is an innovative, entrepreneurial institution with global distinction in a range of academic fields.
-The University is a leading example of the modern, public university.
+Mark R. Ginsberg, Ph.D., is the Dean of the College of Education and Human Development at George Mason University.
+The College of Education and Human Development was recently ranked among U.S. News and World Report’s Top 50 best education schools in the country.
+George Mason University, located in Fairfax, Virginia, is the largest public research university in Virginia with nearly 34,000 students.
+It is an innovative, entrepreneurial institution with global distinction in a range of academic fields and a leading example of the modern, public university.

-Dr. Ginsberg's career spans more than a 30-year period as a professor, psychologist, and as a skilled administrator.
+Dr. Ginsberg's career spans more than a 30-year period as a professor, psychologist, senior administrator in higher education institutions, and leader of human service and national professional associations.
 He has published extensively in the areas of education, psychology, human development, and human services.
 He has lectured and presented at over 200 conferences, seminars, and other educational meetings and professional development events both within the United States and internationally.

 Dr. Ginsberg served as the executive director of the National Association for the Education of Young Children (NAEYC) from January 1999 until June 2010.
 Prior to joining NAEYC, Dr. Ginsberg was Chair of the Department of Counseling and Human Services in the Graduate Division of Education at The Johns Hopkins University and a member of the faculty of both the Department of Psychiatry and Behavioral Sciences and the Department of Medicine in the School of Medicine at Johns Hopkins.
 Before joining Johns Hopkins, Dr. Ginsberg held the position of executive director of the American Association for Marriage and Family Therapy in Washington DC, from 1986 to 1993.
 From 1981 to 1986 he was a senior member of the management staff of the American Psychological Association which he joined after serving as a faculty member in the Department of Psychology at the University of Rochester.